-The following table contains information about other grades that are not factored in when computing a student's GPA, and that have special requirements.
-You'll also find information about the Academic Second Chance process and information on requesting an Incomplete and working with the course instructor to complete work so an Incomplete grade can be changed.
+The following accordion contains information about grades that are not factored in when computing a student's GPA, and that have special requirements.
+You'll also find information about requesting an Incomplete and working with the course instructor to complete work so an Incomplete grade can be changed.
 Click each choice to read details and visit the EFSC Catalog for more information on these grades.

 Note: Financial Aid and Veteran students will not receive benefits for audit classes.

 At the instructor’s discretion, a grade of “I – Incomplete” may be given when a student is unable to complete the required coursework because of clearly documented extenuating circumstances; however, the student must have demonstrated through successful completion of at least 75% of the coursework that they have a reasonable chance of making a passing grade.

 Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and academic chair.
 The instructor must document on the IGF the work already completed during the term, as well as outstanding requirements.

 Course work must be completed by the student by the last class day of the following major term.
 Major terms are spring and fall; summer is excluded.

 • A grade of “I” cannot be assigned to a course if the student drops or withdraws from the course.